TeamNexile/jk-workshop-docs/level-making/screens.md

 To add a new or replace an existing mask:

 1. Make sure you've set the correct particle in your particle configuration file.
-2. Convert an image file into a packed XNB file with the following details:
+2. If you are not using Worldsmith, convert an image file into a packed XNB file with the following details:

     |**resolution**|480x360 pixels|
     |**File name**|`MASK NAME`mask`SCREEN NUMBER`<br>(e.g. ashmask65)|